Pisces-Project/Pisces-Geometry/docs/source/api.rst

 API
 ===

 This page contains the complete API documentation for all public components of the Pisces-Geometry library.
+The various modules have been broken down by the category into which they best fit.

 Core Modules